rMascitelli/SoundStream/README.md

-# Spotifyish - Sort of like Spotify
+# SoundStream - Stream music to your friends
 All changes will be committed to 'master' branch for now